 I don’t think there are absolutes we can mention just yet as far as what we know about the Colonial Pipeline hack.
 What we do know is what the next steps are for other businesses.
 CISA and the FBI released an alert with mitigations and best practices.

 Let’s be honest, these are steps that, if you’re concerned about cybersecurity, you should already be employing in your security landscape.
 But the fact that ransomware gangs are still able to get in means prevention is still woefully lacking.
 And prevention is going to be your saving grace against the kinds of cyber-attacks like Darkside ransomware the FBI and CISA are warning about.

 As we can see from the after effects of the Colonial Pipeline shutdown, mitigation and detect and respond isn’t the answer.
-While there are parts of the pipeline being controlled manually, it’s just too large to be fully operational without it’s systems online.
-So while they make sure their systems are being cleaned and contained, their operations are offline.
+While there are parts of the pipeline that are under manual control, it’s just too large to be fully operational without it’s systems online.
+So while they make sure their systems are clean and contained, their operations are offline.
 Wouldn’t it have been better to prevent the attack in the first place?

 Many of the recommendations are steps we should already be using.
 Have you updated your software or trained your employees on phishing scams?
 Are you using application allow-listing, also known as application whitelisting software?
 Do you have control over your RDP ports?
 Do you have a product with patch management and RDP monitoring that runs using its own patented application allowlisting technology?
 (PC Matic Blocks Ransomware Ahead of Federal Warning PC Matic cybersecurity solutions can help stop ransomware attacks.)

 Cyber Defense solutions for federal agencies and enterprise using application whitelisting exist.
-Want more information on PC Matic’s preventative approach for government and business?
+Want more information on PC Matic’s preventative approach for government agencies and business?
 Let’s talk.